onflow/flow/flips/20211007-transaction-fees.md

 - Improve dynamic computation effort calculation.
 - Add mechanism for changing the fee effort cost factors to make fees higher when the traffic is high.
 - Parameter fine tuning.

-## User impact

-Users are already aware of the computation limit (a.k.a.: gas limit), but they will now need to pay more attention to it as it has a few new implications:
-- setting a high computation limit will mean that the payer needs to have more funds in their account before sending the transaction.
-- using more computation will result in more expensive transactions

-Users will also need to pay attention to the transaction fees effort cost factors that will slowly change over time.
-It sometimes might be prudent to wait for a less busy (and cheaper) time to send a transaction.

 ## Questions and Discussion Topics